ankaAR/bestiario5e/_creatures/grazzt-b.md

 ***Attack*** Graz'zt attacks once with Wave of Sorrow.

-***Dance, My Puppet*** One creature charmed by Graz'zt that Graz'zt can see must use its reaction to move up to its speed as Graz'zt directs.
+***Dance, My Puppet*** One creature hechizado by Graz'zt that Graz'zt can see must use its reaction to move up to its speed as Graz'zt directs.

 ***Sow Discord*** Graz'zt casts crown of madness or dissonant whispers.